US Health Division Team

 However, the benefits we offer are geared towards having a strong impact on our staff’s well-being.
 A few of our key benefits are outlined below:

 - 100% employer-sponsored medical insurance paired with a generous Health Reimbursement Account (HRA) fund

 - Access to voluntary dental and vision insurance plans

 - A 401K plan with up to a 4% employer match

 - 30 days paid time off inclusive of holidays

-- Unlimited sick time, excellent parental leave policy, and a strong focus on work-life balance
+- Unlimited sick time and excellent parental leave policy

 - Access to a flex-time policy that allows employees to work based on a flexible work schedule